ﮩ٨ـﮩﮩ٨ـ Tune Your Frequencyﮩ٨ـﮩﮩ٨ـ 🧬How To Reset Your Energy🧬

 The sounds you surround yourself with can shift your whole energy.
 Some days you’ll crave stillness or the steady comfort of nature.
 Other days you might have something playing in the background as you go about your day.
 Whether it’s a Spotify playlist, frequencies, or subliminals, there are many ways to use sound to support how you want to feel.

 Music is more than just entertainment; it is spiritual.
 I mean, isn’t everything?
 We are spiritual beings, after all, lol.
 Think about the saying, “words have power.”
 The lyrics, melody, and even the way you sing along all carry energy.
 When you sing a song, you are agreeing with the words, almost inviting that energy into your life.
 That is why it is so important to be mindful of what you are listening to.
 Music can lift your mood, help you release emotions, or even act as affirmations you can manifest through.
 For example, “Glamorous” by Fergie is a fun, cute song to boost confidence and abundance.
+It’s small, intentional choices like this that remind us how often we’re shaping our inner world without even trying.

 Practice 2: Movement